Error estimation in current noisy quantum computers: Acknowledgement

 \section{Acknowledgement}

 We acknowledge the use of IBM Quantum services for this work.
-The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.
-We thank the support of the Diputaci\'on de Bizkaia and Lantik for providing the access to the quantum computers through Bizkaia Quantum Ecosystem.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Quantum team.
+We thank the support of the Government of Biscay (Bizkaiko Foru Aldundia – Diputación Foral de Bizkaia) through Lantik and its Industry Focused Quantum Ecosystem initiative which provided access to the IBM quantum computers.
+This work was supported by Programa de Red Guipuzcoana de Ciencia, Tecnología e Innovación Proyectos de I+D, Convocatoria 2023.